ilaydasila/extinct-animals-museum/README.md

 ## Extinct Animals Museum

 ### A virtual museum app that displays a variety of extinct animals around the world.
-Mainly designed for kids but suitable for anyone who is sensible!
+Designed mainly for children, but also suitable for anyone who is interested.

 ### [Extinct Animals Museum](https://extinct-animals-museum.netlify.app/)